 The partners of this project, ArianeGroup, CMA CGM and ENGIE, have the know-how, expertise, knowledge of the markets and technologies, and the necessary means to kick start this sector.
 They join forces in France and at European level with the players able to complete the on-ground segment (equipment manufacturers, port authorities, etc.) and the on-board segment (design offices, equipment manufacturers, integrators, shipyards, certification authorities, etc.) providing real added value and a significant impact for the competitive and large-scale development of the renewable liquid hydrogen sector.
 Partners will accelerate the development and industrialization of the supply of economically viable and resilient solutions as well as safe and efficient equipment.

-In particular and as detailed in this application file, the objective of ENGIE is to develop with ArianeGroup and future partners a high-performance technological solution for the liquefaction of hydrogen and demonstrate the feasibility of the LH2 value chain thanks a demonstrator project supplying a CMA CGM ship in a port.
+In particular and as detailed in this application file, the objective of ENGIE is to develop with ArianeGroup and future partners (for example FivesCryo is already identified as a potential partner for heat exchanger development) a high-performance innovative solution for the liquefaction of hydrogen and demonstrate the feasibility of the LH2 value chain thanks a demonstrator project supplying a CMA CGM ship in a port.
 This first project of its kind in Europe will lay the foundations for developing this solution on a European scale by targeting the main ports.
 Thus, Europe will be able to register as a leader in the liquid hydrogen market for maritime and river mobility, thanks to French expertise, and have the opportunity to disseminate its standards on an international scale.

 This project is therefore part of a national and European strategic vision of long-term re-industrialization, while offering the possibility of obtaining results in the short and medium terms.